benchristel/fifth/README.md

-# Fith
+# Fifth

-Fith (working title) is a very simple programming language inspired by Forth.
+Fifth (working title) is a very simple programming language inspired by Forth.
 One difference from Forth is that it has a much more modern and convenient way of dealing with arrays.

 ## Design Goals

-Fith is designed to be a comfortable compilation target for higher-level languages.
-It should be very simple to implement a Fith VM.
-Fith is also supposed to be reasonably pleasant to read.
+Fifth is designed to be a comfortable compilation target for higher-level languages.
+It should be very simple to implement a Fifth VM.
+Fifth is also supposed to be reasonably pleasant to read.

 ## Overall Structure

-Fith is a stack-based language where the computer's "working memory" is represented as a stack.
+Fifth is a stack-based language where the computer's "working memory" is represented as a stack.
 Data to be manipulated are loaded onto the stack, and then operated on by *instructions*.
 Instructions always affect the topmost